Smoothie Maker Overview

 The motor has 1200 watts, which were achieved with a fully filled container in our test run (2 liters).

-The comparatively long blades ensure that much finer smoothies are produced, even at lower speeds than in the Vitamix TNC 5200.
+The comparatively long blades ensure that much finer smoothies are produced, even at lower speeds than in the legendary Vitamix TNC 5200.

 This is where the high blade tip speed comes into play: The carousel of the Vitamix Pro 750 is simply larger than in most other blenders.